httk/rsttools/docs/rstslide/appendix.rst

 Doctest Blocks
 --------------

+Doctest blocks are typeset very similar to literal blocks.

 >>> print 'Python-specific usage examples; begun with ">>>"' Python-specific usage examples; begun with ">>>"
 >>> print '(cut and pasted from interactive Python sessions)'